-INTANGIBLE ASSETS Spending on assets that cannot be physically seen, such as computer software.
+INTANGIBLE ASSETS Spending on assets that cannot be physically seen, such as for capital appreciation.

-INVESTMENT These are properties that are used solely to earn rentals and / or for capital appreciation.
 The definition is not met if the property is used in any way to facilitate the delivery of services or production of goods or is held for sale.